SextonCJ/sextoncj.github.io/_portfolio/08_CrimeRateStatistics.md

 #### Chris Sexton, Louis Li, Carver Sorenson | November, 2019

 <div style="text-align: justify">
-This project looks at examining cirme rate in North Carolina using statistical analysis with R.
+This project looks at examining crime rate in North Carolina using statistical analysis with R.
 <br>
 <br>
 Crime Rate in North Carolina is a potential topic for a political campaign.
 Candidates need to have an